 In October 2017 Bryah Resources Limited was admitted to the official list on the Australian Securities Exchange (ASX).
-The Company is a copper-gold-manganese focused explorer with 2 projects located in central Western Australia, being the 718 km2 Bryah Basin Project and the 202km2 Gabanintha Project.
+The Company is a copper-gold-manganese focused explorer with 2 projects located in central Western Australia, being the 720 km2 Bryah Basin Project and the 202km2 Gabanintha Project.
+In addition, the Company holds a one year option to acquire the historic Horseshoe South Manganese Mine and the Manganese mineral rights over a further 154km2 of ground in the Bryah Basin.